 As a primary media partner of the Beethovenfest Bonn, Deutsche Welle initiated the Orchestra Campus in 2001.
 This year's partner country for the intercultural music project will be Turkey.

 Every year, DW Akademie invites media academics to participate in a media dialogue symposium.
 This year's focus is on Kenya's media landscape.
-Paper proposals are accepted until mid-February for the conference on May 21.
+Paper proposals were accepted until mid-February for the May 21 conference.

 "Supporting change" is the DW Akademie's 2011-2012 annual report reviewing Akademie projects and the impact media development can have.